bozaci/awesome-semantic-commit/README.md

 <b>✅ Correct Usage</b><br />
 `feat: add new button`, `fix: improve validation logi`, `refactor: change component structure`

+### 3. Incorrect Type Usage

+Using an incorrect label in the commit message that does not match the type of change made.
+Each type serves a specific purpose, and incorrect type usage can make it unclear what the changes are for.
+This situation can make it difficult for the project team to track changes and complicate code management.

+<b>❌ Wrong Usage</b><br />
+`fix: add user authentication`, `feat: fix payment gateway issue`, `fix: optimize the code`
+<br /><br />
+<b>✅ Correct Usage</b><br />
+`feat: add user authentication`, `fix: payment gateway issue`, `refactor: optimize the code`

+### 4. Unnecessary Use of Capital Letters or Special Characters

+The use of capital letters or special characters in commit messages, either accidentally or intentionally, that disrupts the readability and consistency of the messages.
+Such usage can cause commit messages to lose their professionalism and alignment with standards.

+<b>❌ Wrong Usage</b><br />
+`FEAT: NEW LOGIN SYSTEM IMPLEMENTED!!!`, `FIX: NULL POINTER EXCEPTION FIXED`, `REFACTOR: IMPROVED CODE PERFORMANCE!!!`
+<br /><br />
+<b>✅ Correct Usage</b><br />
+`feat: implement new login system`, `fix: resolve null pointer exception`, `refactor: improve code performance`

 ## Frequently Asked Questions

 ### What are the benefits of using semantic commit messages